 Faculty: Professor Konin, Chair.
-Professors Blanpied and Roush; Associate Professor Agostinucci; Assistant Professor Audette, Clinical Assistant Professors Brown, Dupre, Hulme, and McLinden.
+Professors Blanpied and Roush; Associate Professor Agostinucci; Assistant Professor Audette, Clinical Associate Professor Hulme, Clinical Assistant Professors, Dupre, McLinden, and Petrie.

 URI’s Physical Therapy Program is an entry-level Doctor of Physical Therapy program that prepares students for the professional licensure examination.
 There is an emphasis on the development of clinical skill and research capability through the three-year graduate study plan.

 The physical Therapy Program is located in the Independence Square II facility and has a clinical service and research unit that includes a computerized anatomical study center, BIODEX and KINCOM muscle performance dynamometry, postural analysis, electromyography, Gait Rite computerized gait analysis system and kinetic and kinematic analysis systems.
-SwimEx is available for therapeutic and research activities.
-Research is currently conducted in the treatment and prevention of spine problems, muscular stiffness, neuromuscular control mechanisms, international physical therapy practice, professional issues, body composition analysis, and neuromotor treatment.
+Research is currently conducted in the treatment and prevention of spine problems, muscular stiffness, neuromuscular control mechanisms, international physical therapy practice, professional issues, body composition analysis, neuromotor treatment, and concussion education.

 Research activities are focused on biomechanics, neuromuscular control, muscle performance, neuromuscular rehabilitation, disability, musculoskeletal injury prevention, and patient satisfaction.
 Clinical specialty skills are enhanced through faculty clinical practice and internships.